SeelabFhdo/AjiL/README.md

-#Changelog
+# Changelog 12072017
 Currently we work on improving the Aji Modeling Language in several apspects.
 Among the list of changes the most severe probably the naming :) We noticed that the abbreviation AjiL sometimes missleads people to think that Aji is an actual programming language for service comparable to languages like Jolie.
-Therefore, to emphasize its characteristic as a modeling language, we intend to use *AjiML* as abbreviation in upcoming developements.
+Therefore, to emphasize its characteristic as a modeling language, we intend to use **AjiML** as abbreviation in upcoming developements.
 Furthermore, the following list contains a short summary of our planed changes we are working on in this dev branch.
 * Ease installation with a simpler routine
 * Improve documentation regarding the usage of AjiML, possibly with a short series of videos
 * Split the underlying metamodel in two different models.
 One representing the non-technical concepts, the other model the more technical and non-semantic information, e.g. which generator should be used for a certain service.
 * Adjust the modeling editor to adjust a more reduced system overview and, in addition, another more detailed view for each service and its inner workings.

-Because the intended changes demand a complete refactoring of the code, the branch currently only contains the newly splitted Ecore Metamodels.
-The generator and graphical editor will be added in the future when the compatibility to the ecore files is established.
+Because the intended changes demand a complete refactoring of the code, the branch currently only contains the already finished splitted Ecore Metamodels.
+The generator and graphical editor will be added in the future when the compatibility to the ecore files is established.s

 ---
 *Note that the following documentation is currently (Dec 2017) deprecated and is going to be reworked!*
 ---